Autara-solutions/Autara-Focusbot/README.md

    streamlit run app.py
    ```

-## ☕ Support
+## Support

 If you find FocusBot helpful, consider [buying me a coffee](https://www.buymeacoffee.com/DanDeppert) to support development.

-## 📄 License
+## License

-MIT — feel free to fork, improve, and build on it.
+MIT, feel free to fork, improve, and build on it.